Disasters and Your Vacation

 Once you sign a vacation rental agreement, you and the landlord agree to abide by its terms.
 Landlords are required by law to keep the property safe and habitable.

-If your vacation gets cancelled or cut short by the threat of a disaster:
+If your vacation gets cancelled or cut short by a mandatory evacuation order:

-Your landlord may have offered you insurance on your vacation rental, which would cover the cost of any nights you miss due to a mandatory evacuation.
-If you’re ordered to evacuate and were not given a chance to purchase insurance, the landlord is required to refund your money for each night you can’t stay at the rental property due to the mandatory evacuation.
-But if you were offered rental insurance when you signed the rental agreement and you didn’t take it, then the owner isn’t required to refund your money in case of a mandatory evacuation.
+Your landlord or broker may have offered you insurance on your vacation rental, which would cover the cost of any nights you miss due to a mandatory evacuation.
+If you’re ordered to evacuate and were not offered insurance, the landlord is required to refund your money for each night you can’t stay at the rental property due to the mandatory evacuation.
+But if you were offered rental insurance before starting your vacation that covered the risk of a mandatory evacuation and cost no more than 8% of the rental price and you didn’t take it, then the landlord isn’t required to refund your money in case of a mandatory evacuation.

 If you’ve booked a hotel room along the North Carolina coast and you’re concerned that you may not be able to keep your reservation due to a natural disaster, contact the hotel right away.